OldMan6955/OldMan6955/README.md

 - 👋 Hi, I’m @Albino-Zebra
 - 👀 I’m interested in ...
-Scifi and Cyberpunk
+YES
 - 🌱 I’m currently learning ...
 Blender and Kicad
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... love and peace for everyone
 - 📫 How to reach me ...
+I'll reach out to you

 <!---
 Albino-Zebra/Albino-Zebra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.